Approximate membership query filter: Application

-Typical applications of AMQ-Filters are distributed systems and database systems.
-The AMQ-Filter functions as a proxy to the set of keys of a database or remote memory.
-Before a presumable slow query to the database or the remote memory is performed the AMQ-Filter is used to approximate if the key is in the database or remote memory.
-The slow query is only performed if the AMQ-Filter returns true.
-Only a false positive result leads to an unnecessary I/O operation or remote access.
-The applications are numerous and include package and resource routing, P2P Networks, and distributed caching:
+Typical applications of AMQ filters are distributed systems and database systems.
+The AMQ filter functions as a proxy to the set of keys of a database or remote memory.
+Before a presumably slow query to the database or to remote memory is performed, the AMQ filter is used to give an approximate answer as to whether the key is in the database or in remote memory.
+The slow query is only performed when the AMQ filter returns true.
+Only in the case of a (hopefully rare) false positive is an unnecessary I/O or remote access performed.
+The applications are numerous and include package and resource routing, P2P networks, and distributed caching.

-AMQ-Filters are often used as an in-memory data structure to avoid expensive disk accesses.
-One application is Log-structured merge-trees or LSM-Trees.
-They have a fast in-memory component and one or multiple components on a disk which are trees themself.
+AMQ filters are often used as an in-memory data structure to avoid expensive disk accesses.
+One application is Log-structured merge-trees or LSM trees.
+They have a fast in-memory component and one or multiple components on a disk which are trees themselves.
 Elements are inserted into the in-memory component until it reaches its maximal size, than the in-memory component is merged with the disk components.
-To speed up the lookup many LSM-Trees implement AMQ-Filters like Bloom filters or Quotient filters.
-Those filters approximate for each component what elements are stored in it.
-LSM-Trees are used in databases like Apache AsterixDB, Bigtable, HBase, LevelDB, SQLite4.
+To speed up the lookup many LSM trees implement AMQ filters like Bloom filters or quotient filters.
+Those filters approximate for each component which elements are stored in it.
+LSM trees are used in databases like Apache AsterixDB, Bigtable, HBase, LevelDB, SQLite4.

-Networks offer a lot of applications for AMQ-Filters.
+Networks offer a lot of applications for AMQ filters.
 They are used to approximate a set of data that is located on a different servers.
-In many cases those AMQ-Filters can be seen as immutable.
-Even if the set on the remote server changes the AMQ-Filter is often not updated right away, but some false positives are tolerated.
-One example of this application is Web cache sharing.
+In many cases those AMQ filters can be seen as immutable.
+Even if the set on the remote server changes the AMQ filter is often not updated right away, but some false positives are tolerated.
+One example of this application is web cache sharing.
 If a proxy has a cache miss it wants to determine if another proxy has the requested data.
 Therefore, the proxy must know or at least approximate if another proxy holds the requested web page.
-This can be archived by periodically broadcasting a static AMQ-Filter of the URLs of the web pages a proxy has cached instead of broadcasting URL lists.
+This can be archived by periodically broadcasting a static AMQ filter of the URLs of the web pages a proxy has cached instead of broadcasting URL lists.
 In this setting, false negatives can occur if the cache changed in between periodic updates.

 The same concept can be applied to P2P networks.
-AMQ-Filters can be used to approximate what is stored at each node of the network.
+AMQ filters can be used to approximate what is stored at each node of the network.
 The filter can be filled with ids or keywords of the actual documents of the nodes.
 False positives only lead to some unnecessary requests.
-AMQ-Filters have further applications in P2P networks for example finding the difference or intersection between sets stored on different nodes.
+AMQ filters have further applications in P2P networks for example finding the difference or intersection between sets stored on different nodes.